DeveloperNomis/Medical_Imaging/README.md

   - Organized outputs: Results are stored per experiment and sub-experiment under the chosen --output_root directory
   - Multiple runs: By default, each sub-experiment is repeated 5 times to check consistency
   - Additional question handling: Uses a random QA-pair from another image to enrich the prompt format
   - Note: --batch_size argument is parsed but not yet used in the inference call.
+Adjust it in the code if you need true batching.

 If you now execute the SLURM script script with the command specified above, you get all the different results for the prompts.